kiforks/kiforks/README.md

 ## About me 💻

-- 📍 I’m From Ukraine (Ivano-Frankivsk)
+- 📍 I’m originally from Ukraine and currently living in Czech Republic
-- 💻 5+ Years Experience in Front-end Development
+- 💻 6+ Years Experience in Front-end Development
 - 👨‍💻 Front-end Enthusiast & Volunteer
 - 🌱 Interested in learning new technologies and improving skills
 - 🚀 Ability to work at a fast pace and make decisions in stressful situations